APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 	- Survey - no one trusts the administration

-- How can students feel safe if they don't feel the university is monitoring incidents or listening to them?
+- How can students feel safe if (nominally) they don't feel the university is monitoring incidents or listening to them?

 ### Jewish Students Call for Administrative Help from UCLA - the Call Goes Unanswered